Image of artist Maggie Dimmick

 Maggie Dimmick is an artist, designer, Earth-advocate, long-distance hiker, auntie, and dreamer.

-“Over the last few years, my practice has been diving into the process of assigning meaning to objects and materials and how they can transform from mundane, to meaningful, to sacred.
+In the last four years, I’ve been studying the process of assigning meaning to objects and materials and how they can transform from mundane, to meaningful, to sacred.
+I’m fascinated by how humans imbue collective or personal meaning onto objects and materials, and how that can in turn cause a transformation within us.
 I am exploring how we use objects in ceremony, rituals, and mourning practices within and beyond historical and religious contexts.
 As someone without a religion and having been severed from my ancestors’ place of indigeneity and spirituality, what will connect me to my lineage?
-What are the objects that capture the sense of sacredness I naturally sense around me?
-How do objects retain memories of the past that continue to haunt me?
-How do I cultivate a sense of belonging in a place that does not belong to me?
-My art-making is a quest to answer these questions and more.”
+What are the objects that can capture or hold the sense of sacredness I naturally sense around me?
+My art-making is a quest to answer this question and more.
+I’ve been using visual and symbolic aspects of the circle, roundedness, radiating or undulating lines, and interconnecting parts as elements with which to explore this.

 A bit of background: